kayfay/ml_scikit-learn_tensorflow/README.md

-# machine learning scikit-learn scripts
+# machine learning, scikit-learn, numpy, pandas, tensorflow scripts
 # deep learning tensorflow scripts

 This repo contains some machine learning and deep learning python code created for study and research projects from